dguido1/eight-queens-gen-alg/README.md

 genetic_search(myNQueen, ngen, pmut, n)
 ```

 Basically, the value n is the input value of how many queens you want to place in the board.
-It is input by the user.
+It is input by the user. <br><br>

 6. Now, let’s go through the genetic_search(function) with parameter of problem(myNQueen), how generations we will loop through(ngen), what is the rate of mutation (pmut), and the default value of gene numbers inside a state (n)